Skip to footer content

 {

-string original = "AwesomeIronPDF"; // string variable
+string original = "AwesomeIronPDF"; // String variable

-char[] charArray = original.ToCharArray();
+char[] charArray = original.ToCharArray(); // Convert string to character array

 Console.WriteLine(reversed); // Output: FDPnorIemosewA